victorgrubio/machine-manager/README.md

 5. Run the containers:

          docker compose up
-6. Once everything is successfully started up, the application should listen on:s
+6. Once everything is successfully started up, the application should listen on: localhost:8080